ayotundeakinsola/second-milestone-project/README.md

 # Credits

-### Content
-* The text in the About section was provided by the Makeup Arstist.

-* The text in the price section was gotten from: [judyartofmakeup](http://www.judyartofmakeup.nl/nl/ "judyartofmakeup")

 ### Media
-* The image in the home section was provided by the make up artist.

-* The makeup icon in the services section was made by Surang from: [Flaticon](www.flaticon.com "Flaticon")
+* The background image for the dashboard was gotten from: [wallpaperplay](https://wallpaperplay.com/board/filmmaking-wallpapers "wallpaperplay")

+* The dataset is gotten from Kaggle website: [Kaggle](https://www.kaggle.com/PromptCloudHQ/imdb-data "Kaggle")

 # Acknowledgements
-* The dataset is gotten from Kaggle website: [Kaggle](https://www.kaggle.com/PromptCloudHQ/imdb-data "Kaggle")
+I would first like to thank the Lord almighty for giving me the grace to finish this project.

+Secondly I would like to thank my fiancée for her contributions.
+She advised me on the background image and also position of the charts

+Thirdly, I would like to thank my parents for their support.

+Next, special thanks to Haley in the tutor team for guiding me thriugh this project.
+Many Thanks.